theodore-norvell/PLAAY/docs/PLAAY Coding Standard.md

 #### Use Camel Case

 Use camel case.
-Avoid underscores.
+Avoid underscores, except as below.

 An exception is enum members, which are all upper case with words separated by underscores.